 Quantum & Soft Matter

 Our aim is to find and understand new phenomena of quantum and classical matter.
-We study soft materials like liquid crystals and colloids as well as solid matter ranging from superconductors to insulators.
-We are particularly interested in systems that show a large response to small perturbations as often found close to phase transitions and out of equilibrium.
-Our research contributes insight to many emergent phenomena like superconductivity at the boarder of quantum magnetism and glass formation in colloids.
-We specialise in the following eight research areas:
+We study soft materials like liquid crystals and colloids, as well as solid matter ranging from superconductors to insulators.
+We are particularly interested in systems that show a large response to small perturbations.
+These are often found close to phase transitions and out of equilibrium.

 Electron momentum density